-Vermont’s Burlington Public Work is preparing to make upgrades to its systems in order to better prevent overflow into Lake Champlain.
+Vermont’s Burlington Public Work is making upgrades to its systems in order to prevent overflow into Lake Champlain.

 After a storm on Friday evening, approximately 1.4 million gallons of treated, but not fully disinfected wastewater and storm water runoff was sent past the breakwater, according to WCAX3.

 According to Vermont officials, for almost an hour, water passing through the system did not receive the required amount of disinfectant.
 Public Works officials believe it is likely that the system would have worked as it should.
 They say changes are in the works to prevent the problem in the future.

 "There's going to be tank level alarms on the tanks themselves so it's not going to require an operator to visually check the tank.
 We're also going to have larger tanks, so had we had a larger tank this would not have happened," said head of the Burlington Public Works Water Division, Megan Moir.